Knox County Tennessee assistance programs.

 Hope For Today - Provides cancer patients with limited amounts of financial assistance.
 Applicants need to be uninsured or meet low income levels.
 These qualified patients may receive assistance for buying food, gasoline, housing expense, rent and utility payments.
 They emphasize physical healing and spiritual support for patients as well.
 Piney Grove Baptist Church, phone (865) 983-4948

 Navy - Marine Corps Relief Society will try to arrange emergency financial assistance (in the form of grants or loans) for both active Navy and Marine Corps personnel or their families in Knox County Assistance is also offered for veterans too.
 This will also involved budget and credit counseling services.
 Money can be used for needs such as medical bills, rent, utilities and more.
 (901) 874-7350

 Child and Family Transitional Housing Program for Women offers shelter, case management, and assistance in finding a permanent home.
 Address is 901 East Summit Hill Dr, Knoxville, TN 37915.
 Dial (865) 637-8000 for intake.

 ADFAC is focused on preventing homelessness in the Appalachian region of Tennessee.
 They offer everything from low income apartments to grants and foreclosure counseling.
-Click more details
+More on Aid to Distressed Families.

 Volunteers of America offers various social services, with a focus on housing assistance.
 They also run the Supportive Services for Veteran Families, or SSVF.
 This offers eviction prevention, federal government grants for paying rent, job placement assistance, and more.
 They also will have shelter and information on low income apartments for the general public, in particular seniors.
 Knoxville, TN 37917, (865) 546-4813.